Table of Contents

-This, in my opinion, is by far one of the best apps and is invaluable when trying to ensure the right kind of sky when taking your photos.
+This, in my opinion, is by far one of the best apps and is invaluable when trying to ensure the right kind of sky for your landscape photos.
 While primarily intended for astronomers, this app has been embraced by the photography community for good reason.
 It provides a wealth of information.
 Not only does it give you predicted cloud cover by percentage, but it also breaks it down into high, medium and low cloud.
 This is critical for sunrise and sunset photography because high cloud will catch the colour if there is little or no low cloud.

 Also, if you want to capture the sun rising or setting over a cliff, mountain or the sea, then it needs to be clear on the horizon where the sun will crest the mountaintop.
 You can also enter coordinates for any part of the world, so if you are planning a view of the distant mountains then rather than look at where you are standing, you need to look at the weather over those particular mountains and far off to the horizon where the sun will be.